tokens-studio/resolver-spec/docs/src/content/docs/More info/rationale.md

 1. Having named enumerated possibilities indicates to documentation systems the different possible dimensions.
 E.g. a button resolver could be identified as supporting 3 different brands, 2 modes and 4 themes for example.
 This is something that cannot be inferred currently.
 As @romainmenke mentions all possible permutations must able to be detected for code generation tools.
 By explicitly defining the possible values, this should help.

 > A point to mention alongside this is the detection of [orthogonality](#orthogonality) surrounding the modifiers.
-Certain modifiers might override all others, eg `disabled` which might be a boolean.
+Certain modifiers might override all others, e.g. `disabled` which might be a boolean.
 This might not potentially interact with any other modifier and as such is orthogonal to them and does not result in a value in the permutation matrix

 2. Lower cognitive load.
-As mentioned keeping all of this within a single global namespace with $themes means a designer needs to keep track of all the different tokens that are currently being used.
+As mentioned keeping all of this within a single global namespace with `$themes` means a designer needs to keep track of all the different tokens that are currently being used.
 If they could instead focus purely on logic related to a component, surface, etc by reducing the scope of tokens involved they can intuit the relations between tokens and sets easier.

 3. Faster resolution.
 For enterprise systems that have potentially thousands of tokens with multiple combinations, getting the final values becomes very slow assuming O(n) resolution time multiplied by O(m) for each dimension.
 By reducing the amount of tokens in scope, this should be significantly faster.
 Also since the relationships for which sets consume which other sets are within the resolver, a system could also know which resolvers to cache and which to re-evaluate